Women's health: Female genital mutilation

 While defended by those cultures in which it constitutes a tradition, FGC is opposed by many medical and cultural organizations on the grounds that it is unnecessary and harmful.
 Short-term health effects may include hemorrhage, infection, sepsis, and even result in death, while long term effects include dyspareunia, dysmenorrhea, vaginitis and cystitis.
 In addition FGC leads to complications with pregnancy, labor and delivery.
 Reversal (defibulation) by skilled personnel may be required to open the scarred tissue.
 Amongst those opposing the practice are local grassroots groups, and national and international organisations including WHO, UNICEF, UNFPA and Amnesty International.
 Legislative efforts to ban FGC have rarely been successful and the preferred approach is education and empowerment and the provision of information about the adverse health effects as well the human rights aspects.

 Progress has been made but girls 14 and younger represent 44 million of those who have been cut, and in some regions 50% of all girls aged 11 and younger have been cut.
 Ending FGC has been considered one of the necessary goals in achieving the targets of the Millennium Development Goals, while the United Nations has declared ending FGC a target of the Sustainable Development Goals, and for February 6 to known as the International Day of Zero Tolerance for Female Genital Mutilation, concentrating on 17 African countries and the 5 million girls between the ages of 15 and 19 that would otherwise be cut by 2030.

 Infertility

 In the United States, infertility affects 1.5 million couples.
+The rates of infertility in the Middle East and North Africa (MENA) are difficult to measure due to varying definitions of the condition.
+When infertility is defined as failure to have a successful birth, the MENA region has a very high rate at 33%.
+Morocco has the highest percentage of infertility among the MENA countries with an infertility rate of 56.8%.
+Rates of infertility, defined as failure to conceive (clinical infertility), are probably lower in the region but there is a lack of data on the exact numbers.
+There is a dearth of research on clinical infertility in the MENA region, with the exception of Iran, which is attributed to a societal reluctance to discuss infertility openly.

 Many couples seek assisted reproductive technology (ART) for infertility.
 In the United States in 2010, 147,260 in vitro fertilization (IVF) procedures were carried out, with 47,090 live births resulting.
 In 2013 these numbers had increased to 160,521 and 53,252.
 However, about a half of IVF pregnancies result in multiple-birth deliveries, which in turn are associated with an increase in both morbidity and mortality of the mother and the infant.
 Causes for this include increased maternal blood pressure, premature birth and low birth weight.
 In addition, more women are waiting longer to conceive and seeking ART.